YuMS/gitlab-ce-pages/README.md

 # GitLab CE Pages [![Build Status](https://travis-ci.org/YuMS/gitlab-ce-pages.svg?branch=master)](https://travis-ci.org/YuMS/gitlab-ce-pages) [![GitHub tag](https://img.shields.io/github/tag/yums/gitlab-ce-pages.svg?maxAge=2592000)]() [![Docker Pulls](https://img.shields.io/docker/pulls/yums/gitlab-ce-pages.svg)]()

+## the Largest Milestone w/o Feature Update - the GRAVESTONE

+Finally, they brought Pages feature to CE!([link](https://about.gitlab.com/2016/12/24/were-bringing-gitlab-pages-to-community-edition/))
+:smile::joy::no_mouth::smile::joy::no_mouth::smile::joy::no_mouth:

+So there's no meaning to continue with this project(What?
+You want me to fight with them??)

+Thank you all for your cutting edge sights that made you require this feature that eventually supported this project.
+Special thanks to you guys who reported back to this one and some who even helped building it.

+As I said, this project is **almost compatible**.
+I *guess* what you need to do after updated to Pages-feature-included version of GitLab are:
+ * Leave `.gitlab-ci.yml` as is
+ * Shut down GCP service
+ * Enable Pages feature in corresponding projects
+ * Set CNAMEs(if any)

+R.I.P to GCP with :)

+## Background

 This is an unofficial **GitLab Pages** implementation for **GitLab CE (GitLab Community Edition)**, denoted as **GCP**.

 Official **GitLab Pages** is only for GiLab EE, as discussed [here](https://gitlab.com/gitlab-org/gitlab-ce/issues/3085) and [here](https://news.ycombinator.com/item?id=10923747).